V24 Exclusive: One of Poland’s first billionaires tells of his bold vision to level up Poland's economy and prevent a brain drain.

 Mar 24, 2025 - 4:37 PM

 Hark the post horn!
-Poland’s top business tycoon, philanthropist, and founder and CEO of InPost, has a package of ideas to deliver to the Berlaymont Palace.
+Poland’s top business tycoon, philanthropist, and founder and CEO of InPost, has a package of ideas to deliver to the Berlaymont Palace, the headquarters of the European Commission.

-Speaking to Visegrád24 in his offices in the west of Warsaw, Rafał Brzoska exudes the type of urbane, strong, refinement of Poland’s civilised, but new, elite.
-It is becoming clear that the optimism of his self-made generation is now tainted by reflections upon the nation’s future and the constriction of opportunities which they themselves once enjoyed.
-Today, Rafał is leading the charge to tackle a proliferation of managerial bureaucracy which, he says, is threatening Europe’s economic place in the world.
+Speaking to Visegrád24 in his offices in the west of Warsaw, Rafał Brzoska exudes the urbane strength and refinement of Poland’s new, civilized elite.
+Yet behind the optimism of his self-made generation is a reflection on the nation’s future, and the narrowing opportunities that once fueled their rise.
+Today, Rafał is leading the charge against a proliferation of managerial bureaucracy, which he believes threatens Europe’s economic standing in the world.

 “There’s a famous saying,” he told us.
 “The US innovates, China replicates, and the European Union regulates.”

-Rafał founded InPost in 2006 as a parcel locker network aimed at simplifying public deliveries in Poland.
-The company rapidly expanded its services and went public on the Amsterdam Stock Exchange in 2020, becoming one of the largest companies in Poland and leading the market in e-commerce logistics solutions.
-In 2021, the now multinational drop-shipping service became the largest parcel locker operator in Europe.
+Rafał founded InPost in 2006 as a parcel locker network aimed at simplifying deliveries across Poland.
+The company expanded rapidly and went public on the Amsterdam Stock Exchange in 2020, becoming one of Poland’s largest companies and a leader in e-commerce logistics.
+By 2021, the now multinational drop-shipping service had grown into Europe’s logistics network.

 "We are losing our best brain power.
 The brain power, specifically in AI space, is now moving away from Europe, moving away from Poland.
 We need to change that," Rafał explains.
 “I think the politicians, they should look to the entrepreneurs for how to change their way of working.
 And I hope we will become a kind of inspiration for many politicians across Europe, what to change, how to deregulate Europe, but also to push Europe forward in terms of innovation.”

-"Most of my focus will go into regular people; people who are not big entrepreneurs, because these are the best energy creators for the big businesses.”
+“Most of my focus will go to regular people, not big entrepreneurs.
+These are the real energy creators for big businesses.”

 Alexander Shaw